 Zornitsa Stoilova – journalist in the Capital newspaper, declared "Journalist of the Year" for 2013.
 In 2015 she won the BIRN - Balkan Investigative Journalism Network

 Manol Peykov – Manager of IK Janet 45, where he is responsible for the translated literature

 Ivan Georgiev – Bregov - poet, winner of the competition "Petya Dubarova" and winner of the prize "Hristo Fotev", author of the poetry collection "There are no goodies"

 How can you send your artwork?

-Each professional or amateur artist can send digital copies of his works in jpeg, tiff or word with a maximum size of 5 MB or a link to his portfolio.
+Each professional or amateur artist can send digital copies of his/her works in jpeg, tiff or word with a maximum size of 5 MB or a link to his/her portfolio.

-You can send the works at the e-mail address email@example.com, contact – Aylin Umerova.
+You can send you artworks to e-mail: email@example.com, contact person – Aylin Yumerova.

 Deadline: the 20th of March 2018

-We are impatient to see you creative point of view today, when the sense of civil association and freedom of speech are being questioned, the voice of the citizens is being often ignored and when more than ever it is important to show that we are awakened citizens.
+We look forward to seeing your creative vision just today when the sense of civic association and freedom of speech is questioned, the voice of citizens is often overlooked and downplayed, and when it is more than ever important to show that we are awake citizens.